- Wildlife Conservation & Management

 - Astronomy is the scientific study of celestrial objects such as stars, planets, comets, nebulae and galaxies.
 Many nights on conservation projects are spent eating meals under the stars.
 The bush environment, unlike the city, has no artificial light making star gazing a popular activity when enjoying an evening braii or on a sleep out.

-When Can I Join The Game Ranger Guide Course?
+When Can I Join The Game Ranger Experience?

-Hear from other volunteers who've visited Game Ranger Guide Course
+Hear from other volunteers who've visited Game Ranger Experience

 Stuart Spindler Sabbatical Volunteer